Inbound vs Outbound Sales: Which One Should You Focus On?

 Grounded in the philosophy of activity-based selling, Pipedrive is a sales management tool designed to solopreneurs and low-volume sales teams manage their sales pipeline.

 Best Feature: Pipedrive's visual sales pipeline.
 This feature will prompt you to take action, remain organized and stay in control of your pipeline.

 Best For: Outbound

-We’re listing Salesforce here more for the reasons why you shouldn’t choose it, rather than why you should.
-Because if you’re in a large company with hundreds of sales reps that are just waiting to finally get the right CRM in front of them—and you’re not, otherwise you wouldn’t be reading this article—then Salesforce is probably not the right choice for you.
-But you’ve probably been thinking about it (pretty much everyone evaluating CRM solutions out there does), and thus we just point you towards our Salesforce vs Close comparison, or look a bit into what the sales community has to say about their software.
+Salesforce is good for large companies with hundreds of sales reps that are just waiting to finally get the right CRM in front of them.
+If you’re not, then Salesforce is probably not the right choice for you.
+But you’ve probably been thinking about it (pretty much everyone evaluating CRM solutions out there does!), so we wanted to share our Salesforce vs Close comparison.

-Best Feature: Integrates with everything, highly customizable, and if you have a capable, full-time dedicated Salesforce certified ops person, you’ll very likely be able to have it do what you want your CRM to do.
+Best Feature: Integrates with everything, highly customizable, and if you have a capable, full-time dedicated Salesforce certified ops person.

 Want more advice on building your sales process?
 Get a free copy of our entire sales library, which includes our book in inbound and outbound sales, templates, checklists, scripts, and much more!